SkylarTrigueiro/dataScienceHiringPatterns/README.md

 2020:
 ![](images/pieChartLocations2020.png)

-Note that California, New York, and Washington, have the highest salaries and the most data scientists, but their share of the data scientists hired each year has been steadily shrinking.
+Note that California's, New York's, and Washington's share of the data scientists hired each year has been steadily shrinking.
 In total, the percentage has gone from 71% of all positions in 2015 to 56% of all positions in 2020.
-Given that the salaries in these other states are typically less, one would expect the salaries to be going down even though that wasn't the case.
-So perhaps, the reason that salaries are up is because the biggest companies are hiring fewer early career positions than they used to.
+Given that the salaries in other states are typically lower, one would expect that the salary quartiles would be going down.
+We know that wasn't the case which I believe further credits the hypothesis that early career positions were hurt the most in 2020.
+Now let's take a look at the companies that hire the most data scientists and see how trends have been changing there.

 ## Big Companies

-Let's start by exploring
+Let's start by exploring the salaries of data scientists at the companies that hire the most data scientists.

 ![](images/boxPlotSalaryByTop10Employer.png)

-Note that all of these companies', except IBM, have median salaries that are considerably higher the median salary of data scientists as a whole.
-Now that we've seen what the distribution of these salaries look like, let's take a look at how these salaries have changed over time.
+Note that all of these companies, except IBM, have median salaries that are considerably higher the median salary of data scientists as a whole.
+In fact, seven of them have first quartiles that are much larger than the median of data scientists as a whole.
+They also account for almost 20% of all data scientists.
+A disruption in hiring at these companies would certainly have a noticeable affect on salaries in 2020.
+Therefore, I blieve it's worth investigating how these salaries have changed over time.

 ![](images/boxPlotSalaryByYearAndQ1ThroughQ3Top10Employers.png)